CriticalCareClub/Kompendium/Quelltext/Zzzzzz-Literatur.rst

 ..
 [IntroClinEmergMed:4]

+	Swaminatha V, Mahadevan, and Gus M. Garmel, eds:
+	2008.*An Introduction
-	Swaminatha V, Mahadevan, and Gus M. Garmel, eds.
-2008. *An Introduction to Clinical Emergency Medicine – Guide for Practitioners in the Emergency Department*.
+	to Clinical Emergency Medicine – Guide for Practitioners in the Emergency Department*.
 4th ed.
 Cambridge University Press.